Magnetic, Kinetic, and Transition Regime: Spatially-Segregated Structure of Compressive MHD Turbulence: Conclusions

 \item The magnetic regime (${\cal M}_{\rm A}<0.3$): the magnetic energy is far above the local kinetic energy, where the $\Vec{B}-\Vec{v}$ do not stay aligned, yet the $\Vec{B}-\Vec{J}$ aligned.
 The magnetic field is force-free.

-\item The transition regime (B-k transition, $0.3<{\cal M}_{\rm A}<3$): the magnetic energy and kinetic energy have similar densities. $\Vec{B}$ and $\Vec{v}$ are. aligned, and the $\Vec{B}$ and $\Vec{J}$ evolve from aligned to not aligned as ${\cal M}_{\rm A}$ increases.
-We also observe alignments between the magnetic field and the gas motion.
-However, this alignment between $\vec{B}$ and $\vec{v}$ does not imp a strong magnetic field but a rapid relaxation process in turbulent flows.
+\item The transition regime (B-k transition, $0.3<{\cal M}_{\rm A}<3$): the magnetic energy and kinetic energy have similar densities. $\Vec{B}$ and $\Vec{v}$ are aligned, and the $\Vec{B}$ and $\Vec{J}$ are also aligned.
+We note this alignment between $\vec{B}$ and $\vec{v}$ does not necessarily imply a strong, dominant magnetic field but can also result from a rapid relaxation process in turbulent flows.

 \item The kinetic regime: the kinetic energy is far above the local magnetic energy, the $\Vec{B}-\Vec{v}$ not aligned, and the $\Vec{B}-\Vec{J}$ not aligned.

 \end{itemize}